OctaneJac/Maps-Clone-using-OSM-and-Dijkstra-in-Python/README.md

 to find the shortest path betwee nodes but we did this mannually and extracted data from graph objects to achieve this.

 ### Running this project
 OSMnx library is needed to run this project.
+Refer to this guide: https://osmnx.readthedocs.io/en/stable/installation.html